plan vs actual review

 • Structured deviation events

-• Intent-versus-execution comparison objects
+• Planned-versus-actual comparison objects

 Execution & Control